hn3000/newtab-webext/README.md

 # A very minimal new-tab extension

-This extension should work as a very minimal new tab override in both Firefox and Chrome.
+This extension should work as a very minimal new tab override in Firefox, Chrome and Edge (previous versions of chrome didn't support its functionality, but it works now -- tested in Edge 97, 98 and 99).

-It loads in Edge, but Edge doesn't support it's core function.

-The main advantage of this extension over others is it's size, it has less than 220 lines of (easily reviewed) code.
+The main advantage of this extension over others is its size, it has less than 220 lines of (easily reviewed) code.

 ````
 .../newtab$ wc -l *.*